ichi4096/vivado-on-silicon-mac/README.md

 This script creates an x64 Docker container running Linux® that is accelerated by [Rosetta 2](https://developer.apple.com/documentation/apple-silicon/about-the-rosetta-translation-environment) via the Apple Virtualization framework.
 The container has all the necessary libraries preinstalled for running Vivado.
 It is installed automatically given an installer file that the user must provide.
 GUI functionality is provided by XQuartz.

 ### USB connection
 A drawback of the Apple Virtualization framework is that there is no implementation for USB forwarding as of when I'm writing this.
-Therefore, these scripts set up the Xilinx Virtual Cable protocol.
-Intended to let a computer connect to an FPGA plugged into a remote computer, it allows for the host system to run an XVC server (in this case a software called [xvcd](https://github.com/tmbinc/xvcd)), to which the docker container can connect.
+Therefore, these scripts set up the [Xilinx Virtual Cable protocol](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/644579329/Xilinx+Virtual+Cable).
+Intended to let a computer connect to an FPGA plugged into a remote computer, it allows for the host system to run an XVC server (in this case a software called [xvcd](https://github.com/tmbinc/xvcd) by Felix Domke), to which the docker container can connect.

 xvcd is contained in this repository, but with slight changes to make it compile on modern day macOS (compilation requires libusb and libftdi installed via homebrew, though there is a compiled version included).
 It runs continuously while the docker container is running.

 This version of xvcd only supports the FT2232C chip.
-Other chips could be supported if xvcd were modified accordingly.
+There are forks of this software supporting other boards such as [xvcserver by Xilinx](https://github.com/Xilinx/XilinxVirtualCable).

 ### Environment variables
 A few environment variables are set such that